jlbdash/jlbdash/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on ... researching how to make a Discord app
+- 🔭 I’m currently working on ... fiddling, and researching how to make a Discord app
 - 🌱 I’m currently learning ...
 React and Node.JS
 - 💬 Ask me about ... databases and SQL
 - 😄 Pronouns: ...
 She/ they